lamahechag/lamahechag.github.io/about.md

 permalink: /about/
 ---

-I am a Physicist, who is very curious about complex systems, statistical physics, information theory, and statistical misleadings.
+I am a Physicist, who is very curious about complex systems, statistical physics, information theory, statistical misleading, and history of science.

-I write these blogs as an exercise for my proper understanding of complex topics I have been wondering about.
+I write this blog as an exercise for my own understanding of complex topics I have been wondering about: the multiple meanings of information and entropy, causal modelling, and statistical physics as general framework for any system.
+Here, I also aim to expose the mathematical deduction steps; to give a deeper understanding, and the hints for the numerical implementations of the topics mentioned above.

 ### More Information